jakesa/kymera/README.md

     $ gem install kymera

-This gem is also zeroMQ.
-So that will need to be installed from their website [here](http://zeromq.org/intro:get-the-software)
+This gem uses ZeroMQ.
+It will need to be installed.
+You can find the installation instructions on their website [here](http://zeromq.org/intro:get-the-software)

 ## Usage